leorochael/Products.ZServerViews/README.rst

 Installation
 ============

-Add "Products.ZServerViews" to the list of eggs of the part that defines your Zope instance.
+Add `Products.ZServerViews` to the list of eggs of the part that defines your Zope instance.

 Configuration